kenjennings/Atari-Breakout76/README04Implementation.md

 **IMPLEMENTATION**

 The Atari is a highly flexible system and lends itself to creative thinking.
-The playfield display is completely programmable allowing a game to mix graphics and text modes and blank lines at any vertical position of the screen.
+The playfield display is completely programmable allowing a game to easily mix graphics and text modes and blank lines at any vertical position of the screen.
 Graphics and text on adjacent lines need not be contiguous in memory.

 A desired visual affect can be achieved via multiple methods with pros and cons for each:  Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics.
 These choices depend on geometry, animation, and how well the intended solution fits the architecture of the display method.
 A choice for one implementation method can affect what is chosen for other areas on the screen.

 **TITLE SCREEN**:

 The Breakout arcade game does not have a title screen.
-The "splash screen" or title graphics are on the physical box cabinet.
+The "splash screen" or title graphics are on the physical cabinet.
 The number of players, and game initiation are managed with buttons.

-However, the Atari computer immitation of Breakout can add some configurability to game parameters.
-This needs a minimal user interface and directions in place of the arcade button controls and should appear separately from the main game screen.
-This startup screen provides an opportunity for splash or title graphics.
+However, the Atari computer imitation of Breakout is free from the pay-for-play requirement and it can add configurability to game parameters.
+This requires a minimal user interface which is best separated from the main game screen.
+A separate set up screen also provides an opportunity for splash or title graphics.

+Top of screen banner: The Breakout cabinet art does not use many colors.
+Reduction to four-colors should not significantly damage the image quality.
+ANTIC mode D (two scan line/pixel) and mode E (one scan line/pixel) both display 160 pixels/color clocks per line in four colors.

 The configuration should be pre-set to the options closest to the arcade game experience.
 Possible options may include:
 - Number of balls: 1, 3, 5 (default), 7